Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Review of SYZ mirror symmetry

 In order to construct the mirror of $X$ globally, we again have to account for instanton corrections across the walls of potentially obstructed fibers of $\pi$.
 As before, these corrections are needed in order to account for the bubbling of holomorphic discs of Maslov index~0 as one crosses a wall, and encode weighted counts of such discs.
 Under Assumption~\ref{ass:nef}, positivity of intersection implies that all the holomorphic discs of Maslov index 0 are contained in $X^0$; therefore the instanton corrections are exactly the same for $X$ as for $X^0$, i.e.\ the moduli space of objects of $\F(X)$ that we construct out of the fibers of $\pi$ is again $Y^0$ (the SYZ mirror of $X^0$).

-A key feature of the instanton corrections is that the superpotential defined by \eqref{eq:superpot} naturally glues to a regular function on $Y^0$; this is because, by construction, the gluing identifies quasi-isomorphic objects of $\F(X)$, for which the obstructions $\m_0$ have to match, as explained in Corollary \ref{cor:potential_matched_by_gluing}.
-Thus, the mirror of $X$ is the Landau-Ginzburg model $(Y^0,W)$, where $Y^0$ is the SYZ mirror of $X^0$ and $W\in \O(Y^0)$ is given by \eqref{eq:superpot}.
+A key feature of the instanton corrections is that the superpotential defined by \eqref{eq:superpot} naturally glues to a regular function on $Y^0$; this is because, by construction, the gluing via wall-crossing transformations identifies quasi-isomorphic objects of $\F(X)$, for which the obstructions $\m_0$ have to match, as explained in Corollary \ref{cor:potential_matched_by_gluing}.
+Thus, the mirror of $X$ is the $B$-side Landau-Ginzburg model $(Y^0,W)$, where $Y^0$ is the SYZ mirror of $X^0$ and $W\in \O(Y^0)$ is given by \eqref{eq:superpot}.
+(However, see Remark \ref{rmk:morestuff}).

 \begin{remark} The regularity of the superpotential $W$ is a useful feature for the construction of the SYZ mirror of $X^0$.
-Namely, rather than directly computing the instanton corrections by studying the enumerative geometry of holomorphic discs in $X^0$, it is often easier to determine them indirectly, by considering either $X$ or some other partial compactification of $X^0$ (satisfying Assumption \ref{ass:nef}), computing the mirror superpotential $W$ in each chamber of $B\setminus B^{sing}$, and matching the expressions on either side of a wall via a coordinate change of the form \eqref{eq:instcorr}. \end{remark}
+Namely, rather than directly computing the instanton corrections by studying the enumerative geometry of holomorphic discs in $X^0$, it is often easier to determine them indirectly, by considering either $X$ or some other partial compactification of $X^0$ (satisfying Assumption \ref{ass:nef}), computing the mirror superpotential in each chamber of $B\setminus B^{sing}$, and matching the expressions on either side of a wall via a coordinate change of the form \eqref{eq:instcorr}. \end{remark}

 When Assumption \ref{ass:nef} fails, the instanton corrections to the SYZ mirror of $X$ might differ from those for $X^0$ (hence the difference between the mirrors might be more subtle than simply equipping $Y^0$ with a superpotential).
 However, this only happens if the (virtual) counts of Maslov index 0 discs bounded by potentially obstructed fibers of $\pi$ in $X$ differ from the corresponding counts in $X^0$.
 Fukaya-Oh-Ohta-Ono have shown that this issue never arises for toric varieties \cite[Corollary 11.5]{FO3toric}.
 In that case, the deformation of the Fukaya category which occurs upon (partially) compactifying $X^0$ to $X$ (due to the presence of additional holomorphic discs) is accurately reflected by the deformation of the mirror B-model given by the superpotential $W$ (i.e., considering matrix factorizations rather than the usual derived category).